mauilion/mauilion-hugo/content/posts/kind-metallb.md

 So we can see that there is an allocated network of `172.17.0.0/16` in my case.

 Let's swipe the last 10 ip addresses from that allocation and use them for the metallb configuration.

+### Now we are going to deploy a service!

+First let's create a service of type loadbalancer and see what happens before we install metallb.

+I am going to use the echo server for this.
+I prefer the one built by inanimate.
+Here is the [source](https://github.com/InAnimaTe/echo-server) and image: `inanimate/echo-server`

+{{< asciinema key="km-echo1" rows="30" preload="1" >}}

+We can see that the `EXTERNAL-IP` field is `pending`.
+This is because there is nothing available in the cluster to manage this type of service.

 ### Now on to the metallb part!